 which was last summer, 2019, I had gone there to do some paperwork, some bureaucratic work and this is the complete reversal of the image I had from my childhood.
 The house was dark and empty.
 My grandmother was ill in bed and the night before my arrival, there had been this massive storm and in a very dramatic way, lightning has hit the orange three and it snapped it in half.
-So instead of making one big painting of this scene of the big Easter family dinner, I sort of broke it up into six segments.
+So instead of making one big painting of this scene of the big Easter family dinner.
+I sort of broke it up into six segments.
 The idea, being both that's the zooming into detail, as forms become recognizable, but also fragmenting the image.
 It's a bit like how memories are actually. constructed in the brain.
-The way that memory works are that there's a program, your brain reconstructs, the memory from fragments every single time, every single time you remember something, your memory gets a bit corrupted more and more, and it disintegrates.
+The way that memory works are that there's a program. your brain reconstructs, the memory from fragments every single time, every single time you remember something, your memory gets a bit corrupted more and more, and it disintegrates.
 It becomes further from the truth of what happened. that's the painting.
-And making it, family has sort of dissolved a bit.
-I realize that there were lots of things I hadn't dealt with emotionally.
+And making it, things I hadn't dealt with emotionally.
 So it was very intense.
 It was a very intense painting process.